-SAP AG today launched a volley at leading customer relationship management vendor Salesforce.com Inc., and it wasn’t the least bit shy about it.
+SAP SE today launched a volley at leading customer relationship management vendor Salesforce.com Inc., and it wasn’t the least bit shy about it.

 “We will not waiver, will not bend until we take over the CRM industry,” SAP CEO Bill McDermott said in a meeting with journalists at SAP Sapphire, the company’s annual user conference.
 He and other SAP executives said the company is ushering in a “fourth-generation” of CRM technology built on comprehensive customer demand and supply chain data in the SAP’s HANA data platform.

 SAP announced C/4HANA as a comprehensive suite of CRM, sales, customer service and other complementary applications with names like Commerce Cloud and Marketing Cloud—monikers Salesforce also uses.
 It encompasses the e-commerce software from SAP Hybris and procurement software from SAP Ariba.

 Industry analysts say SAP’s announcement today is an important development in the company’s efforts to better compete against the leaders in CRM technology—Salesforce in particular, but also Oracle Corp. and Microsoft Corp.
 SAP is out to differentiate from them by offering a CRM platform directly integrated with its widely deployed enterprise resource planning, or ERP, software that companies use to manage “back-office” operations like customer activity, financial records and inventory levels.

 “This is a hugely significant announcement for SAP,” says John Bruno, senior analyst for B2B e-commerce at Forrester Research Inc. “SAP is now serious about competing with the CRM leaders, namely Salesforce.”